PerlFFI/FFI-Platypus/README.md

     $ffi->attach([$c_name => $perl_name] => \@argument_types => $return_type);
     $ffi->attach([$address => $perl_name] => \@argument_types => $return_type);

-Find and attach a C function as a Perl function as a real live xsub.
+Find and attach a C function as a real live Perl xsub.
 The advantage of attaching a function over using the [function](https://metacpan.org/pod/FFI::Platypus#function) method is that it is much much much faster since no object resolution needs to be done.
 The disadvantage is that it locks the function and the [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) instance into memory permanently, since there is no way to deallocate an xsub.

 If just one _$name_ is given, then the function will be attached in Perl with the same name as it has in C.  The second form allows you to